Computer-Vision-Spring-2024/exVision/README.md

 ## About exVision

-exVision is an educational initiative supervised by Dr. Ahmed Badawy, Eng.
-Laila, and Eng.
-Omar as part of the Classic Computer Vision class at the Systems and Biomedical Engineering Department, Cairo University, for the year 2024.
+exVision is an educational initiative supervised by <a href="https://scholar.google.com/citations?hl=en&user=r9pLu6EAAAAJ">Dr. Ahmed Badawy</a>, <a href="https://www.linkedin.com/in/laila-abbas/">Eng.
+Laila Abbas</a>, and <a href="https://www.linkedin.com/in/omar-dawah-0aab5b314/">Eng.
+Omar Dawah</a> as part of the Classic Computer Vision class at the Systems and Biomedical Engineering Department, Cairo University, for the year 2024.
 Our goal is to provide hands-on experience in developing computer vision algorithms and embedding them in desktop applications using PyQt.

 ## Our Repositories